divlv/auth10-java/README.md

 The code is a simplified version with some improvements of the library released by Microsoft <https://github.com/WindowsAzure/azure-sdk-for-java-samples>.

+**This version uses secure certificate to verify the response authority from your authentication provider.**

 ## Usage

 Clone it